|O.S. - THE CENTRAL REGION|

 The 11th Punto de Vista Navarra International Film Festival is being held from 6 to 11 March 2017.
 For the first time, it is not being held in February but in March, in an effort to avoid clashes with other international film events.
 In addition, it will include a documentary theatre prelude on Sunday 5 March, just ahead of the opening ceremony.

 Once again, the Festival will rely on the collaboration of the Baluarte Foundation.
 As a result, it will be a co-production, with direction in the hands of the Department of Culture of the Government of Navarra.
 For the third year in a row, the main venue will be the BALUARTE Congress Centre and Auditorium of Navarra.
-However, three other venues in Pamplona have been chosen to host events from The Fifth Wall: the Gayarre Theatre, Café Niza and Café de la Plaza/Baluarte.
+However, four other venues in Pamplona have been chosen to host events from The Fifth Wall: the Gayarre Theatre, Café Niza, Café de la Plaza/Baluarte and Civican.

 More news: this will be Oskar Alegria’s last year as Punto de Vista’s Artistic Director (one seminar and three festivals, including the 2017 edition).
 His successor in charge of the Festival’s programme and design will be chosen from all the applicants to a competition that is being organised by the Government of Navarra. (consultar si esto se puede adelantar)